CSUC/RDR-scripts/dataset_size_calculator/README_ENG.md

 For any inquiries about the code, contact rdr-contacte@csuc.cat

 ## Description
-This script calculates the total size of a datasets hosted in the Research Data Repository (https://dataverse.csuc.cat/).
-It uses the Dataverse API to retrieve the size of all files associated with a specific DOI and returns the total size in bytes, KB, MB, or GB.
+This script calculates the total size of a datasets hosted in a dataverse in the Research Data Repository (https://dataverse.csuc.cat/).
+It uses the Dataverse API to retrieve the size of all files associated with all datasets of a dataverse and returns the total size in bytes, KB, MB, or GB.

 ## Requirements
 - Python 3.x